How to check if windows server is under DDOS attack

 netstat -ano | find /i “80”

-1. Check which IP address has the maximum connections on port 80 and save the output to a separate file.
+1. Check which IP address has the highest connections on port 80 and save the output to a segregated file.

 2. Once identified, you can block the IP address using the IP security policy.

-5. Check Connections from a Specific IP Address
+5. Check Connections from a Specific IP Address, using the following:

 netstat -ano | find /i /c “IP Address”